 Top 10 Things To Do In Paris, France

-Ah, Paris, one of my most favorite cities.
+Ah, Paris, one of our most favorite cities.
 It is one of those cities that has a special feel to it – that you can only find in that city.
 The monuments, the architecture and elaborate rooftops, the tree-lined streets all combine to, well, feel Parisian!
 There are so many things to do in Paris!

 Paris is the capital of the country of France.
 Located along the Seine River in the center of the country, it is known as the City of Light.

 Its name comes from a Celtic tribe called the Parisii, who settled on the Ile de la Cite in the 3rd century BC.
 They named their village, Lutetia, “boatyard on a river.”